Is 360 a Square Number? Unraveling the Mystery of Perfect Squares

 -

 Square Roots: As previously discussed, the square root of a number is a value that, when multiplied by itself, equals the original number.
-Finding square roots is crucial for determining if a number is a perfect square And it works..
+Finding square roots is crucial for determining if a number is a perfect square And that's really what it comes down to..

 -